Shakshuka: minimal, easy, yummy.

 I am no longer on OkCupid myself.
 I erased my profile sometime before I got engaged.
-However I talk to many friends who ask me how I managed to find my wife on OkCupid, and I found myself explaining it so many times that I decided to just post it here for everyone to see.
+However I talk to many friends who ask me how I managed to find my wife on OkCupid, and I found myself explaining it so many times that I decided to just post it on here for everyone to see.
 Now I can just refer my friends to this post and save myself ~15 minutes for every friend who asks